 Verification testing will be performed by the applicant in accordance with the written verification test procedure provided by the equipment manufacturer.
-The verification testing will be conducted within ten (10) business days of system installation at a mutually agreeable time, and the utility shall be given the opportunity to witness the tests.
-If the utility opts not to witness the test, the applicant will send the utility within five (5) days of the test a written notification, certifying that the system has been installed and tested in compliance with the SIR, the utility-accepted design and the equipment manufacturer's instructions.
+If the utility requested to witness the testing and verification process in person as required in Step 3, the verification testing will be performed within ten (10) Business Days of the system installation completion date, at a mutually agreeable time.
+If the utility has opted not to witness the test, the applicant will send the utility within five (5) Business Days of completion of such tests a written notification certifying that the system has been installed and tested in compliance with the SIR, the utility-accepted design and the equipment manufacturer's instructions.
 The applicant's facility will be allowed to commence parallel operation upon satisfactory completion of the tests in Step 5.
 The applicant must have complied with and must continue to comply with all contractual and technical requirements.